michelson/Dante/README.md

 + **el:**          default: #editor
 + **debug:**   default: false
 + **upload_url:**  default: /uploads.json
-+ **upload_callback** default: empty, allows to set a callback function to handle server response to return the image path string.
-This is useful when you don't have control on the backend response.
++ **upload_callback** default: empty, allows optional way to handle the server response when image is uploaded This is useful when you don't have control on the backend response.
 + **oembed_url:**  default: http://api.embed.ly/1/oembed?url="
 + **extract_url:** default: http://api.embed.ly/1/extract?url="
 + **store_url:**   default: to none , url to store data with interval